aws-solutions-library-samples/guidance-for-creating-a-personalized-avatar-with-amazon-sagemaker/README.md

 ## Next Steps

 To further enhance your application, there are several suggested next steps.
-Firstly, improving the UI experience by focusing on visual appeal, usability, and responsiveness will make the application more engaging and user-friendly.
+Firstly, develop and enhance the UI experience, making the application more engaging and user-friendly.
 Secondly, incorporating API Gateway and AWS Lambda can provide authentication and access control for your models, ensuring that only authorized users can access the application.
-Additionally, implementing the AWS Web Application Firewall (WAF) will protect your application from common web exploits, while considering AWS Shield will provide defense against DDoS attacks, safeguarding the availability of your application.
+Additionally, implementing the AWS Web Application Firewall (WAF) will protect your application from common web exploits, while adding AWS Shield will provide defense against DDoS attacks, safeguarding the availability of your application.

 ## Cleanup